-The Institute hosted the CLAHRC-NDL (Collaboration for Leadership in Applied Health Research and Care - Nottinghamshire, Derbyshire and Lincolnshire) prior to the emergence in 2013 of the new CLAHRC for the East Midlands.
+Between 2008 and 2013 the Institute hosted the National Institute for Health Research (NIHR) CLAHRC NDL (Collaboration for Leadership in Applied Health Research and Care - Nottinghamshire, Derbyshire and Lincolnshire) prior to the emergence in 2013 of the new CLAHRC East Midlands.

-For further information, please visit:
+For further information:

 More information on the new CLAHRC East Midlands.